 Many activities may contribute noise to the Park's acoustic environment.
 Aviation activities such as commercial air tours above 5,000 ft.
-AGL, and overflights by highaltitude jets, private aviation, or military overflights regardless of altitude are not subject to regulation under the National Parks Air Tour Management Act (NPATMA).
+AGL, and overflights by high altitude jets, private aviation, or military overflights regardless of altitude are not subject to regulation under the National Parks Air Tour Management Act (NPATMA).
+All of these aviation activities may currently contribute noise to the project area.
 These flights may detract from the viewshed of the Park as well.